Great Crested Newt District Level Licensing Project

 Our work

-So far, Yorkshire Wildlife Trust (YWT) has delivered the creation or restoration of 54 ponds across Yorkshire as part of this project.
-This equates to around 8,070m2 of wetland habitat (that’s about one and a half football pitches!), providing vital pathways for newts and other freshwater species to move through the landscape.
+So far, Yorkshire Wildlife Trust (YWT) has delivered the creation or restoration of 100 ponds across Yorkshire as part of this project.
+This equates to around 16,000m2 of wetland habitat (that’s about 3 football pitches!), providing vital pathways for newts and other freshwater species to move through the landscape.

 2022/23 was the first year that YWT was involved in carrying out surveys as part of the scheme’s 25-year monitoring programme, during which 15 ponds received Habitat Suitability Index assessments and Environmental DNA (eDNA) surveys for GCN presence/absence. eDNA is DNA that is released from an organism into the environment (eg from shed skin, faeces, or mucus).
 Research has shown that DNA from a range of aquatic animals - including newts - can be detected in water samples at very low concentrations, so these surveys are a useful way to tell whether GCN are present within ponds.

-The results of these eDNA surveys proved promising, with presence in the region found to be as expected for ponds in this early stage.
-We anticipate that newts and other wildlife will colonise the ponds naturally, which can take a few years!
+Since these initial surveys, the results have proved promising, with presence in the region found to be as expected for ponds in these early growth stages.
+We anticipate that newts and other wildlife will further colonise the ponds naturally, which can take a few years!

 All ponds created as part of this scheme enter into the monitoring programme one full year after they are excavated, so the number of ponds being surveyed increases every year.
-In 2023/24, 37 ponds received eDNA surveys – almost 25% of these had positive results, which is fantastic considering how new most of these ponds are.
+This year (2026/27), a whopping 77 ponds received eDNA surveys!
+And we’re really hoping colonisation continues to increase about the 25% rate we saw last year.

 Already YWT have received some excellent feedback on the delivery of this project: